lonelyPoker/crack-workstation/README.md

-# What is a reverse workbench
+# What is a crack-workstation
 >### crack-workstation is a JavaScript reverse engineering workbench.
 NodeJs based development, its functions have protocol algorithm forwarding, remote algorithm call (based on HTTP)

-# How do I use the reverse workbench
+# How do I use the crack-workstation
 `npm i && node micro.js`

 # Task plan
 - [ ] Multi - dosing algorithm forwarding function interface
 - [ ] Realizes the file upload function
 - [ ] Docker deployment is supported
-- [ ] Reverse Workbench main UI (Including upload function,Vscode online editor)
+- [ ] crack-workstation main UI (Including upload function,Vscode online editor)